 - What data am I sending into Segment, and how frequently?

-- How restricted is the data I’ sending through Segment?
+- How restricted is the data I’m sending through Segment?

 - Where is the data coming from, on a property-by-property level?